nolanyee/data-science-portfolio/depth-map-generator/README.md

 <img src="images/Comparisons4.jpg" width ="750">

 In both the normal map and depth maps, this program produces most subtly accurate results than nDo2.
-However, the results from nDo2 are smoother, with less high frequency noise, and have more definition of the details (perhaps overexaggerated definition).
+However, the results from nDo2 are smoother, with less high frequency noise, and have more definition of the details - perhaps overexaggerated definition, which leads to the less accurate appearance.